Mohamed1756/Java-Signup-Login-Program/Readme.md

 # Java Signup-Login Program

-Aim: Person that wants to become a user in a program
+Aim: Person wants to become a user in a program

 Tasks:
 1. User Registers with a valid email & Password